Marketing and Content: The Critical Importance of Consistent Writing Standards

 Jake Sorofman, a vice president at Gartner, noted that “in the game of customer experience… consistency will always trump delight.”
 The point Jake’s making is as simple as it’s important: Consistency matters.
 A lot.
 And, since most companies’ main conduit for communicating with their customers is their content, you can be sure that what you say and how you say it has a critical role to play in shaping those experiences.

-But don’t just take my word for it.
 There’s plenty of independent, third-party research out there that supports this.
-I’ve noted a few of my favorite examples below:
+We’ve noted two of our favorite examples below:

 • According to Forrester, having a consistent experience across all brand touchpoints is a key driver of brand trust.